Photothermal Fourier-plane Phase Synchronization for Interferometric Scattering Microscopy: Abstract

 \section{Abstract}

-We introduce and experimentally demonstrate the concept of phase synchronization on the Fourier plane for enhancing interferometric scattering microscopy.
-By employing a photothermal phase plate, we realize a synchronized phase difference between all scattering components and the reference beam on Fourier plane of high numerical-aperture microscopes, where the evanescent Fourier components and optical aberration normally produce highly inhomogeneous phase distribution.
-We show that the point spread function can be substantially improved, exhibiting a tighter focus with 50\% enhancement in interference contrast and a near-perfect circular symmetry.
-By synchronizing the phase difference to $\pi/2$, we demonstrate the background speckles exhibit an anti-symmetric dependence on axial defocus, enabling the effective suppression of the unavoidable background speckles and thus the detection of 10 nm particles immobilized on the substrate.
-The concept and technique of seamless dynamic phase control on the Fourier plane constitute a key asset for interferometric scattering microscopy.
+We introduce and experimentally implement Fourier-plane phase synchronization for optical microscopy, and demonstrate its performance with interferometric scattering microscopy.
+By combining a photothermal phase plate and laser beam scanning, we realize a synchronized phase for all scattering components on the Fourier plane of high numerical-aperture microscopes, where the evanescent waves and optical aberration normally produce highly inhomogeneous phase distributions.
+We achieve an almost perfect point spread function, exhibiting a tighter focus with 50\% enhancement of the signal and ideal circular symmetry.
+Particularly, by synchronizing the phase to $\pi/2$, we demonstrate the background speckles exhibit an anti-symmetric dependence on axial defocus, enabling the effective suppression of the speckles via defocus integration and thus the detection of 10 nm particles immobilized on the substrate.
+The concept and technique of seamless dynamic phase control on the Fourier plane constitute a key asset for modern optical microscopy.